nkoster/todo-vuex-local/README.md

 ```

 Check the UI page, import the ```todo-vuex-local``` directory as a project, and start the "serve task" for the project.
-In the "output" display, you'll see the localhost URL.
+In the _output_ display, you'll see the localhost URL.

 ```app.js``` is the "remote storage server", running at localhost port 5000.